smorello87/intro-to-omeka/README.md

 - Understand some of the conceptual challenges faced when developing digital archives
 - Create an online database of digital archival items
 - Create a public facing exhibition featuring items from your collections
+- Consider using Omeka as a teaching tool in undergraduate and graduate classes

 [Introduction >>>](sections/intro.md)